 - The result is the net carbs of 3g.

-What fruits can I eat on a keto diet?
+What fruits can I eat?

 Most fruits are high in natural sugars (fructose), and it would be best to eat in moderation.

 As a general rule stick to berries and limit the serving size to 30g or less.
 Focus on getting your nutrients from vegetables and eat fruit as a treat.